 How did you decide on debuting with a collection of short stories?

 I love the genre.
 My heroes are Roald Dahl, particularly his adult short stories, and Dorris Lessing’s short fiction.
 What I really admired was their ability to get to the heart of a character in a few concise words, and often, to the dark heart of a character.
 That fitted in with my perspective because I feel that we all have a dark part to our minds.
 And I try to bring that out.
 Many of my characters make decisions with that part of the minds.
+So short stories are really uniquely placed to have that kind of intense character analysis.
+They reflect the lived experience, unlike a novel, which has a beginning, middle and end structure.

 The characters are all quite peculiar, and grapple with often unexplained emotions.
 What were the inspirations behind them?